"That just cannot stand": Warner and Rubio united in demanding access to Trump, Biden documents

 Washington — The Democratic and Republican leaders of the Senate Intelligence Committee are urging the director of national intelligence to provide the panel with access to the documents marked classified that were found in the homes of President Biden and former President Donald Trump.

-In a joint interview with "Face the Nation" moderator Margaret Brennan set to air in full Sunday, Sens.
+In a joint interview with "Face the Nation" moderator Margaret Brennan that aired on Sunday, Sens.
 Mark Warner, the Democratic chair of the Intelligence Committee, and Marco Rubio, the Republican vice chair, stressed the importance of seeing the records for themselves to determine whether there has been a national security breach.

 "Our job is not to figure out if somebody mishandled those.
 Our job is to make sure there's not an intelligence compromise," Warner said.
 "And while the director of national intelligence had been willing to brief us earlier, now that you've got the special counsel, the notion that we're going to be left in limbo and we can't do our job — that just cannot stand."